leticiasmachado/datadom/README.md

 # Dataset Automation Tool for Analysis of Domains - DATADOM

-Tool developed for a Computer Science final project that generates datasets for training machine learning models to detect malicious domains.
+Tool developed for a BCs in Computer Science undergraduate final project that generates datasets for training machine learning models to detect malicious domains.

 ## 🔍 Overview